rpthms/wimt/README.md

 # wimt
-Where is my train? - Find your train's current location ( Using https://runningstatus.in as source for data )
+Where is my train? - Find your train's current location ( Using https://runningstatus.in as the source for data )

 Options available:

-- Limit output to your boarding station
+- Limit output till your boarding station
 - Send an email report instead of getting console output

 # Syntax